sorbet/sorbet.run/docs/talks/RubyConf2018/index.md

 ## Generic system that we chose:

 - I worked on Scala generics before.
 Though they didn't fit.
-- Amoung generic systems, I feel like the one in C# first Ruby best
+- Among generic systems, I feel like the one in C# fits Ruby best
 - We went with C#-ish generics, but with runtime erasure
 - We support co-, contra- and in- variance
 - We support reducing kindness (e.g. `File` is a `IO<String>` and thus has different kind than parent)